Library Cards and Loan Periods

 - Yes!
 Any teacher—including homeschoolers—can sign up for a teacher card and immediately gain access to expanded library benefits including no probationary period, a 75-item checkout limit, and longer checkout periods.
 To do so, teachers must also hold a regular library card, and must be able to provide proof of them being a teacher.

-Do you have any other special perks for seniors?
+Do you have any special perks for seniors?

 - Yes, we do have a reduced fine program for individuals aged 60 and over, where we only charge for overdue DVDs.
 However, we do still charge seniors for damaged or lost items.